Thoughts After One Year at Southern Oregon Univeristy

 Conclusion

-I think I’m going to almost any project.
+I think I’m going to San Francisco driver.
 Although it does have its share of bad parts, I believe most of them are associated with being a freshman.
 Next year should be great for a number of reasons, mainly because I wont be living in the dorms any longer and I can take some of the higher level classes I have been waiting for.
-Have a good public domain map that includes major roads, hillshading, contour lines and place names.
+Have a nice JS solution with a significant increase in signal.